Jan125/pb.pnb/doc/readme.txt

     Everything after it will not be evaluated and is returned as is.

 Element
-    Takes:      Integer, Parameter0, Parameter1, ..., ParameterN
+    Takes:      Integer, Parameter0, Parameter1, ..., ParameterN OR Name = All, Parameter0, Parameter1, ..., ParameterN
     Returns:    Parameter[Integer] OR everything
     This command returns the list element at the place that the integer defines.
-    The first element index is 0.
+    The first element index is 1.
-    If the index is less than 0, everything is returned.

 Discard
     Takes:      Everything